mHealth-Research-Group/paaws-benchmarking/README.md

 # The Physical Activity Assessment Using Wearable Sensors Dataset: Labeled Free-Living Accelerometer Data

 This is the GitHub repository of The Physical Activity Assessment Using Wearable Sensors Dataset: Labeled Free-Living Accelerometer Data (IMWUT '25).
-If you use this data, please [cite our paper](#citation) and [email us](mailto:potter.v@northeastern.edu).
+If you use this data, please [cite our paper](#citation) and [email us](https://www.paawsstudy.org/contact-us.html).
 All the [data used in these experiments is available](#data-availability).

 ## Repository Structure

 `/data`: folder with two participants' data (raw and as computed features) to use when training or running trained models without downloading the entire dataset.
 Our code is set up to use paths directing to this folder, if you [download the PAAWS R1 dataset](https://hdl.handle.net/2047/D20806901) and want to use our code, place the full dataset in this directory.

-`/misc_scripts`: folder containing sample scripts to load raw accelerometer data into a DataFrame with timestamps and activity labels ([read_accelerometer_data.py](https://github.com/mHealth-Research-Group/paaws-benchmarking/blob/main/misc_scripts/read_accelerometer_data.py)) and to rotate ankle and waist sensor data so the data is in the same orientation across the SimFL+Lab and FL protocols ([rotate_sensors.py](https://github.com/mHealth-Research-Group/paaws-benchmarking/blob/main/misc_scripts/rotate_sensors.py)).

 `/models`: folder containing a single random forest model trained on the PAAWS SimFL+Lab data to recognize five activities using the data from 20 participants.
 To run more of our models, [please download them](https://drive.google.com/drive/folders/12Xr5isM4o_63GQXUstmpLAYKuu1uvIc9?usp=sharing) and unzip them individually in this folder.